terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 <!-- Update this title with a descriptive name.
 Use sentence case. -->
-# Enterprise Application Service for Java (also know as EASeJava)
+# Enterprise Application Service for Java

 <!--
 Update status and "latest release" badges: